uiuc-hpc/lci/README.md

 *For the first time known to us, multithreaded communication catches up with multi-process communication.*

 ## Publications
 - Jiakun Yan, and Marc Snir.
-"LCI: a Lightweight Communication Interface for Efficient Asynchronous Multithreaded Communication." [preprint](https://jiakunyan.github.io/source/lci_preprint.pdf), 2025.
+"LCI: a Lightweight Communication Interface for Efficient Asynchronous Multithreaded Communication." arXiv preprint arXiv:2505.01864 (2025).
-*Users are recommended to read this paper for a comprehensive understanding of LCI (version 2)*
+*Users are recommended to read this paper for a comprehensive understanding of LCI (version 2).* [link](https://arxiv.org/abs/2505.01864)

 ### Other Relevant Ones
 - Yan, Jiakun, Hartmut Kaiser, and Marc Snir.
 "Understanding the Communication Needs of Asynchronous Many-Task Systems